 Gasoline is a human-made substance that people use primarily to fuel vehicles and other machines that use an engine.

-If a person gets exposure to gasoline or gasoline vapors in large amounts or over an extended period, it can cause serious health complications.
+Exposure to gasoline or gasoline vapors in large amounts or over an extended period can cause serious health complications.
 Ingesting even a small quantity of gasoline can be fatal.

 If someone in the United States suspects gasoline exposure or poisoning, they should immediately call Poison Control on 1-800-222-1222, and an expert will provide care instructions.
 If symptoms are severe, they should also call 911 or visit the nearest hospital.